-Thursday 29th August and Friday 30th August 2019.
-Moodle will be unavailable ALL day for ALL users.
+- Wednesday 15th September and Thursday 16th September 2020.
+Moodle will be unavailable ALL day on both days for ALL users.

 - All student enrolments